Harvard Extension Courses in Statistics

 Intermediate Statistics: Methods and Modeling

 This intermediate statistics course is intended to give students familiarity with statistical tools used to analyze data in a variety of disciplines, including psychology, and provides experience reading and understanding studies based on data analysis.
 The focus is on understanding underlying concepts rather than on memorizing mathematical formulas.
 Students use R to analyze data and gain experience reading output and translating it into meaningful findings.
 The course covers linear and logistic regression, various types of ANOVA, as well as effect sizes and power analyses.
-Students may not take both PSYC E-1900 and STAT E-150 for degree or certificate credit.
+Students may only take one of the following for degree or certificate credit: PSYC E-1900 (offered previously), STAT E-150, or STAT E-160.

 Prerequisites: STAT E-100, STAT E-102, STAT E-104, or the equivalent; understanding of univariate statistics, correlation, univariate regression, t-tests, and one-way ANOVA is assumed.